Online pre-registration is an important first step that all of our new students need to take.

-On completion of pre-registration, you’ll receive your ‘Confirmation of pre-registration’ via email, which you can either print or save to your phone.
+On completion of online pre-registration, you’ll receive your ‘Confirmation of pre-registration’ via email, which you can either print or save to your phone.
 Please bring this along to your main registration session when you arrive on campus.

 As part of your pre-registration you will be required to disclose any relevant criminal convictions.